StuTheSoSo/ACF/README.md

 3. SQL

 ### Front End
-The front end is written in Angular version 20, and created/scaffolded by the dotnet cli tool.
+The front end is written in Angular version 16.

 In the "Front End\src\app" directory - the elements are broken up by type: